 Does the deep-dank-dark-web of onions really work?

 Holy shit, our first blog review!

-We just got our first blog review from a group called “SomeOrdinaryGamers” – Is the YouTube video to watch.
+We just got our first blog review from a group called “SomeOrdinaryGamers” It is the YouTube (replaced link with a safer commercial free Invidious link) video to watch.
+Odysee link available here too.
 Considering this is episode #226 it’s safe to say that the show host “Mutahar” who usually goes by “Muta” has been hitting the deep side of the web rather hard.
 The format of his category of deep web edits is a cross between reaction and reading to the audience what is on the side of the internet that some are too afraid to look up themselves.

 Purchase hosting.
 Store your videos there.
 Never know! – S